Magnetism in Gemstones

 We can see stronger chromium absorption spectra in vivid red gems when we use a hand-held spectroscope or a spectrometer.
 As with Sapphire, Rubies formed in metamorphic low-iron regions such as Mogok in Burma or Winza in Tanzania tend to show the purer red colors, while Rubies from igneous high-iron regions such as Thailand tend to show dark grayish-red colors and greater magnetism.

 High chromium content also causes some natural Rubies, and all synthetic Rubies, to fluoresce bright red under long wave ultraviolet light.
-The fluorescence may also be visible to some degree in daylight.
-Synthetic Rubies fluoresce more brightly than most natural Rubies since they contain more chromium (approx. 2% chromium oxide Cr2O3) than most natural Rubies, and no significant iron to quench fluorescence.
+Fluorescence may also be visible to some degree in daylight, adding brightness to the daylight color of the Ruby.
+Synthetic Rubies fluoresce more brightly under longwave UV light than most natural Rubies since they contain more chromium (approx. 2% chromium oxide Cr2O3) than most natural Rubies, and no significant iron to quench fluorescence.

 Our investigations of natural Ruby found that the degree of fluorescence corresponds inversely to the measured degree of magnetic susceptibility.
 In other words, the more magnetic a natural Ruby is, the less fluorescent it is.
 This is because iron suppresses or masks the fluorescence produced by chromium, as noted by Basil Anderson while working with the spectroscope over 60 years ago.
 The low-iron Burma Ruby pictured below is weakly magnetic and shows strong red fluorescence under long wave UV light.

 Burma, Weak, (SI 48)